stamen/mapbox-gl-style-diff/README.md

 - changes to all parameters within each style layer
 - changes to the layer stack (new, removed, moved layers)
+- changes to sources (new, removed, updated sources)

 To be implemented

-- changes to stylesheet parameters outside `layers`
+- changes to stylesheet parameters outside `layers` and `sources`
 - detecting renamed layers (in a way beyond showing them as removed and immediately readded)